cozytony/defi-risk-book/src/self-custody-layer.md

 * Discarding: store your back-up somewhere it won't be mistaken for trash.
 Like a safety deposit box or a fire-proof safe.
 * Unforgettable: store your back-up somewhere you won't forget it.
 * Death: leave instructions for your loved ones to recover your address in case of your unexpected death.
 But make sure the instructions don't compromise the security of your back-up while you're living.
-* Physical theft: minimize the likelihood of being targetted by keeping a low profile.
+* Physical theft: minimize the likelihood of being targeted by keeping a low profile.
 * Digital theft: store your back-up offline, either on a physical medium or on an air-gapped computer (meaning it never connects to the internet).

 **Best practices for securing your wallet from attackers**

 When you use your wallet, you must do it in such a way that makes it difficult or impossible for attackers to hijack your asset transfers, insert fraudulent transfer permissions, or trick you into revealing your seed phrase.

 * Hardware wallet: a hardware wallet is highly recommended if you are storing greater than a few hundred dollars worth of assets.
-It will ensure your seed phrase was generated securely and adds a second layer of defense against any and all transactions by requiring physicial confirmation of transactions using the hardware wallet.
+It will ensure your seed phrase was generated securely and adds a second layer of defense against any and all transactions by requiring physical confirmation of transactions using the hardware wallet.
 * Seed generator: avoid third party seed phrase generators when possible.
 There have been large hacks due to insecure seed phrase generators like the [Profanity hack](https://rekt.news/wintermute-rekt-2/).
 * Verify transactions: double check that all of your transactions are as you expect before submitting them.
 Popular wallets like Metamask don't make it easy but there are tools [like blowfish](https://blowfish.xyz/) that are working on making this easier.
 * Check and manage permissions: periodically review your permissions on a site like [revoke.cash](https://revoke.cash/) to make sure the contracts that have permission to transfer your assets should have permission.
 * Segregate accounts: when possible, use separate addresses for separate use cases.
 So if one of your addresses is compromised, you can isolate the damage to just the assets in that address.
 * Never give out your seed phrase: a common tactic of attackers is to come up with a convincing reason that you need to enter your seed phrase on their fraudulent website to either recover your account or claim some reward.
-As a general rule, you should never ever enter your seed phrase anywhere.
+You should only use your seed phrase when recovering a wallet, and even then, you should double and triple check you're not being tricked.

 ## Summary and next steps